jakew/jakew/README.md

 Hey, there!

 I'm Jake.
 I've been programming since 2004, professionally since 2014.
-I have an Honour's Bachelor of Science in Computer Science.
+I have an Honours Bachelor of Science in Computer Science.

 Since 2018, I mostly program in Go, and things related to Docker, containers and Kubernetes, though I often mess around with Swift and iOS things.